 This time around, I developed my own version.
 Some recipes call for orange juice instead of lemon juice.
-I’m sure they are great but my love affair with lemon goes back for years.
-Just say lemon and I get weak in the knees at the mention of lemon.
+I'm sure they are both wonderful, but my love affair with lemon goes back for years.
+I get weak in the knees at the mention of lemon.

-Start off with a charming freckled batter that mixes up quickly and has a consistency like cake batter.
+Start with a charming speckled batter that mixes up quickly and has a consistency like cake batter.
 How fun are those freckles?

-This recipe makes two full sized loaves, several mini loaves or about 22 muffins.
-(Just adjust baking time.)
-Grease only the bottom of the pans so the batter can climb up the sides of the pan and get tall.
+This recipe makes two full-sized loaves, several mini loaves, or about 22 muffins.
+Just adjust the baking time.
+Grease only the bottom of the pans.
+This way, the batter can climb up the sides of the pan and get tall.

-Honestly it would still be fantastic bread even if you skip the glaze but why would you miss out on more tangy lemon and crunchy almonds?
+Honestly, it would still be fantastic bread if you skip the glaze.
+But why would you choose to miss out on more tangy lemon and crunchy almonds?
 Are you crazy?
-Hint: I like to use a creamer or little measuring cup with a lip to pour on the glaze.
+Here's a handy hint.
+Use a little cream pitcher or a glass measuring cup with a lip to pour on the glaze.
 It makes the job easier.